-- 1. Quality Control Standards, Including Assignment and Documentation of Firm Supervisory Responsibilities.
-Deficiencies identified in PCAOB inspections suggest that improvements may be needed in firms' systems of quality control.
-The staff is exploring whether there is a need for changes to PCAOB quality control standards-including improvements related to assignment and documentation of firm supervisory responsibilities-that would prompt firms to improve their quality control systems and more proactively identify and address emerging risks and deficiencies, thereby enhancing audit quality.
+firm supervisory responsibilities-that would prompt firms to improve their quality control systems and more proactively identify and address emerging risks and deficiencies, thereby enhancing audit quality.
 This project is considering, among other things, observations from the Board's oversight activities, relevant research, input from the SAG and other outreach, and activities of international audit regulators, as well as related PCAOB activities, specifically the root cause analysis and audit quality indicator initiatives.
 The staff is also monitoring developments related to the IAASB's project on quality control.
 Outreach activities may include a staff consultation paper or public roundtable.
-The project will also consider impacts of potential standard-setting approaches on large and small domestic and international firms. - 2.
-Changes in the Use of Data and Technology in the Conduct of Audits.
-There have been significant advances in technology, including data analysis, in recent years.
-An increased use of these new technologies in audits could have a fundamental impact on the audit process, including the amount of information available to auditors, significant judgments made by auditors in critical areas of the audit, and staffing of audit engagements.
-The staff is exploring whether there is a need for guidance or changes to PCAOB standards in light of the potential increased use of new technologies in the conduct of audits.
-This project is considering, among other things, the new technology-based tools being used in audits and related changes to firms' audit methodologies, academic research, outreach, and activities of others, including auditing standard setters (e.g., the IAASB's Data Analytics Working Group).
+The project will also consider impacts of potential standard-setting approaches on large and small domestic and international firms.

-3. The Auditor's Role Regarding Other Information and Company Performance Measures, Including Non-GAAP Measures.
+- 2. Changes in the Use of Data and Technology in the Conduct of Audits.
+There have been significant advances in technology, including data analysis tools, in recent years.
+An increased use of these new technology-based tools in audits could have a fundamental impact on the audit process, including the amount of information available to auditors, significant judgments made by auditors in critical areas of the audit, and staffing of audit engagements.
+The staff is exploring whether there is a need for guidance, changes to PCAOB standards, or other regulatory actions in light of auditors' increased use of new technology-based tools in the conduct of audits.
+This project is considering, among other things, the new technology-based tools being used in audits and related changes to firms' audit methodologies, academic research, outreach, and the activities of others, including auditing standard setters (e.g., the IAASB's Data Analytics Working Group).
+As part of the project's outreach activities, this topic was discussed at the May 2017 SAG meeting. - 3.
+Auditor's Role Regarding Other Information and Company Performance Measures, Including Non-GAAP Measures.
 In recent years, there has been much press attention and regulatory scrutiny about the use of company performance measures, including non-GAAP financial measures and operating measures.
-These measures could be included in a company's annual reports, registration statements. earnings releases, or in other communications, such as calls with analysts and information on the company's website.
+These measures could be included in a company's annual reports, registration statements, earnings releases, or in other communications, such as calls with analysts and information on the company's website.
 Company performance measures that are included in an annual report, for example in management's discussion and analysis of financial condition and results of operations, are considered "other information" and are subject to the requirements of AS 2710, Other Information in Documents Containing Audited Financial Statements.
-Under AS 2710, the auditor has a responsibility to "read and consider" other information in documents containing audited financial statements.
-However, under current PCAOB standards, auditors do not have responsibilities to perform procedures related to information presented in corporate earnings releases, investor presentations, or other communications, such as calls with analysts and information on the company's website.
+Under AS 2710, the auditor has a responsibility to "read and consider" other information in documents containing audited financial statements.2 However, under current PCAOB standards, auditors do not have responsibilities to perform procedures related to information presented in corporate earnings releases, investor presentations, or other communications, such as calls with analysts and information on the company's website.